-The section acts to provide an update to members following their deferral of the application at planning committee held 24th November 2022.
-The application was deferred from the January 2023 by the Applicant meeting to allow the them time to await further correspondence from LCC Highways.
-At the time of writing no additional supporting information has been received by the Council from the applicant.
-The assessment below remains as seen by Members at the previous meeting however additional representations have been received and included within the report.
-Members will recall that the application was deferred for further consideration of issues relating to the main (permanent) access, temporary access and highway safety.

-As detailed below the Council consulted the Highway Authority in respect of the current application; no objections were raised to the proposed temporary access.
-The Highway Authority advised that it would be necessary for the developer to enter into a legal agreement with Lancashire County Council as Highway Authority.
-The applicant has previously provided a copy of the s171 highway agreement between themselves and the Highway Authority regarding the temporary works.
+- 11.1 The section acts to provide an update to members following their deferral of the application at planning committee held 24th November 2022.
+The application was deferred from the January 2023 and February 2023 meetings by the Applicant meeting to allow them time to await further correspondence from LCC Highways.
+Members will recall that the application was deferred for further consideration of issues relating to the main (permanent) access, temporary access and highway safety. - 11.2 As detailed above, the applicant confirms that the use of the temporary access has now ceased and the approved access is now in place as per Condition 8, namely in accordance with the approved drawings and LCC Spec to at least base course level.
+The applicant also confirms that all obstructions greater than 1m in height within the visibility splay have also been cleared (Condition 10).
+On that basis permission is no longer sought for the temporary access, as this is no longer in use. - 11.3 As detailed above the Council consulted the Highway Authority in respect of the current application.
+No objection was raised to the variation of these conditions.
+Comments were made in respect of the temporary access which no longer forms part of the proposal. - 11.4 The applicant has advised that LCC are currently drawing up the required legal agreement for the main entrance and it is expected to be signed imminently.
 In respect of the main access proposed condition no. 8 is identical to that imposed by the Planning Inspector when appeal ref: APP/P2365/W/21/3269788 was determined.
-The plan referred to in condition 8 was assessed by the Highway Authority who stated "I am of the opinion that Visibility Splays of 2.4m $\times$

-160m as shown within drawing number VN81164-D109 Rev B are achievable.
-The splay falls within the applicants control and/or within the adopted highway."

-It is the opinion of Officers that the applicants have provided adequate evidence to demonstrate an appropriate and safe access to the site can be provided.
-This has been agreed by the Highway Authority and the Planning Inspector.
-If the application were to be refused on this basis it is likely that the Council would be open to a costs claim at appeal stage given the previous approval of the main access under ref: 2019/0747/FUL (appeal ref: APP/P2365/W/21/3269788).
+The plan referred to in condition 8 was assessed by the Highway Authority who stated "I am of the opinion that Visibility Splays of 2.4m x 160m as shown within drawing number VN81164-D109 Rev B are achievable.
+The splay falls within the applicants control and/or within the adopted highway." - 11.5 It is the opinion of Officers that the applicants have provided adequate evidence to demonstrate an appropriate and safe access to the site can be provided in the form of the approved main entrance to the site under ref.
+2019/0747/FUL.
+This has been agreed by the Highway Authority and the Planning Inspector. - 11.6 The development now solely comprises the variation of conditions 2, 3, 5, 6, 8 and 18 of planning permission 2019/747/FUL which are needed as a result of the proposed change in some of the buildings from portal framed buildings to polytunnels.

-12. CONCLUSION
+12.0 CONCLUSION

 12.1 It is considered that the principle of agricultural development of a mushroom farm has been accepted by the granted planning permission 2019/0747/FUL at appeal.
-The proposal comprising polytunnels to replace the approved portal framed buildings and a temporary access would not result in a detrimental impact upon the character of the area.
+The proposal comprising polytunnels to replace the approved portal framed buildings would not result in a detrimental impact upon the character of the area.
 It is considered that subject to relevant conditions the proposal would not adversely impact on residential amenity, drainage or highway safety in the area.
 On that basis the proposal is considered to be compliant with the NPPF and Policies SP1, EN2, EC2, GN1 and GN3 of the West Lancashire Local Plan 2012-2027 DPD and the application is therefore recommended for approval.

-13. RECOMMENDATION
+13.0 RECOMMENDATION